 Check out – A hotel for its exceptional location – Hotel Randevu in Yakutsk!

 Tips for Sailing through the Lena River, The Sakha Republic

-In general, your stay will be comfortable though that the ships have still preserved the ‘Soviet’ style to a certain extent.
-Nevertheless, I would highly recommend not to travel there with such a ship but to book a local guide.
+In general, your stay will be comfortable though the ships have still preserved the Soviet-style to a certain extent.
+Nevertheless, I would highly recommend not travelling there with such a ship but booking a local guide.
 There are many locals having small motor boats who will be happy to bring you to the site.
-This will allow you to get in touch with indigenous and will also allow you to see much more as you would see otherwise.
+This will allow you to get in touch with indigenous and will also allow you to see much more than you would see otherwise.
 Many of them know some secret spots.
-And you will also have the possibility to see the pillars on the banks of the Sinaya river which are even more stunning than the official Lena pillars site.
+And you will also have the possibility to see the pillars on the banks of the Sinaya River which are even more stunning than the official Lena pillars site.

-Another alternative is to kayak the Lena river till the Sinaya river.
-If you are more into camping you may start up the Sinaya river next to the source and then kayak down to the village of Sinsk where the Sinaya and Lena rivers meet.
+Another alternative is to kayak from the Lena River to the Sinaya River.
+If you are more into camping you may start up the Sinaya River next to the source and then kayak down to the village of Sinsk where the Sinaya and Lena rivers meet.
 Kayaking from Sinsk down to the official Lena pillars site takes another three days.
 The entire trip will take ten days.